myusrn/piraeus_0.9.0_prerelease/docs/quickstartazure.md

   ```<language>
     docker-compose up -d
 ```
 -[ ] The deployment should take approx. 2 minutes.
 You can type "docker logs orleans-silo" in Powershell to check the progress.
-Once you the orleans-silo logs print "...running and blocking."
-The silo has started correctly.
+Once  the orleans-silo logs print "...running and blocking.", the silo has started correctly.

 - [ ] You check the deployment by opening a browser and navigating to the public ip address of the VM.

--[ ] Remember to copy either the IP address or hostname of the VM to connect to it to run the samples.
+- [ ] Remember to copy either the IP address or hostname of the VM to connect to it to run the samples.

 Please see [Quick Start Running Client Sample] (https://github.com/skunklab/piraeus_0.9.0_prerelease/blob/master/quickstartclientsample.md) for running the client samples.